 view.
 If your FSX starts in the Virtual Cockpit view, press SHIFT + A to switch

+to the 2D cockpit.
 The first thing we'll need is an airport that has an ILS,

 plus we'll need that ILS frequency in order to shoot the approach.
 To find a